 Comparison to Other Nursing Homes in Illinois

 Breese Nursing Home stands out among Illinois nursing homes with its superior care quality and service offerings.
 Notably, its pneumonia vaccination rate of 87.82% and low hospitalization figures underscore a proactive approach to health management (ElderGuide).
-Despite some areas for improvement, such as nurse-to-resident ratios, Breese Nursing Home remains a reliable option for families seeking dependable care.
+Relative to peer facilities, Breese Nursing Home’s updated focus on technology-supported care—including advanced mobility aids, health monitoring, and virtual care access—keeps pace with the state’s leading practices.
+Despite ongoing areas for improvement, such as nurse-to-resident ratios, integration of technology-backed solutions enhances personalized support, safety, and independence for residents (Senior Housing News).

 How Mobility Solutions Like VELA Make a Difference

 Remaining independent at home can significantly improve the quality of life for seniors, and innovations like the VELA Independence Chair make this possible.
 These chairs offer specific features that enhance mobility and safety, such as a central brake system for stability, electric height adjustability for ease of transfers, and effortless movement while seated.
 By reducing fall risks and conserving energy, the VELA Chair empowers seniors to perform daily tasks — from cooking meals to relaxing comfortably.
-This practical mobility solution not only promotes dignity and freedom but can also delay the need for a nursing home by helping seniors maintain independence longer.
-While VELA is one proven option, integrating smart seating solutions represents a practical way to support aging in place.
+In line with recent trends, integrating smart seating solutions and customizable aids—now often supported through AI and smart assistant technologies—further promote dignity, freedom, and safety for seniors both in nursing homes and in home settings.
+This practical mobility approach can delay the need for more intensive institutional care and directly supports greater independence and aging in place.
+Implementation challenges such as technology costs, interoperability, and staff adaptation remain ongoing areas for improvement as facilities and families adopt new tools.